What if I told you there's a way for Canadians to invest in the stock markets, pay down your mortgage, and save thousands of dollars each year in tax?

 - Deduct all interest paid for investment loan portion ONLY in the tax return of the highest income earner or split between both in the same proportions as the investment income (Step 11);

-- Apply tax refund to house mortgage portion, borrow back under the investment loan portion, and invest in your Cash/Margin account;
+- Apply tax refund to house mortgage portion, borrow back under the investment loan portion, and invest in your Non-registered Investment Account;

 - Repeat steps 5 through 14.